amplience/dc-cli/docs/CONTENT-TYPE-SCHEMA.md

 ### import

 Imports content type schemas from the specified filesystem location to the targeted Dynamic Content hub.
+It is recommended that you check that any content items you intend to import are still valid with any changes you make to your content type schemas.
+Please see [guidelines for making changes to a content type schema](https://amplience.com/docs/integration/refreshingcontenttypes.html#guidelines) for more information.

-More details can be found in [import usage](IMPORT_USAGE.md#CONTENT-TYPE-SCHEMAS).
+More details on schema import can be found in [import usage](IMPORT_USAGE.md#CONTENT-TYPE-SCHEMAS).

 ```
 dc-cli content-type-schema import <dir>